Back to www.qedcat.com.

 All of these books are available through your local bookshop or places like Amazon.com (Amazon.fr in the case of the French book on ambigrams).

-The books are listed in order of accessability: Anybody can enjoy the first three, people with a reasonable background in maths will be able to appreciate the books on juggling, shoelaces and the "Geometrical Picturebook".
+The books are listed in order of accessability: Anybody can enjoy the first five, people with a reasonable background in maths will be able to appreciate the books on juggling, shoelaces and the "Geometrical Picturebook".
 Finally, the book "Geometries on Surfaces" is something for specialists.

 Click on the book to go to scroll to its description.

 Eye Twisters is all about ambigrams - words that are written or drawn so that they can be read in more than one way, back to front, upside down, turned this way and that.
-I you enjoy Escher's drawings, ambiguous figures, puzzles, optical illusions or mathematical recreations, you will love ambigrams (and Eye Twisters).
+If you enjoy Escher's drawings, ambiguous figures, puzzles, optical illusions or mathematical recreations, you will love ambigrams (and Eye Twisters).

 This book showcases more than 200 ambigrams by the world's best ambigram artists, many for the first time.
 In particular, John Langdon the artist responsible for the ambigrams featured in Dan Brown's bestseller Angels and Demons has contributed thirty of his amazing ambigrams and written the foreword to the book.
 Other well-known contributors include Scott Kim and Douglas Hofstadter (the author of the Pulizer prize winning book Godel, Escher, Bach).